Multi-modal learning for geospatial vegetation forecasting: Model details

-\paragraph{SimVP-meteo (Table 2,3,4, Figure 4)} Our SimVP-meteo has a PatchMerge encoder decoder with GroupNorm (16 groups), convolutions with kernel size of 3 and hidden dimension of 64, LeakyReLU activation and downsampling rate of 4x.
+\paragraph{SimVP (Table 2,3, Figure 4)} Our SimVP has a PatchMerge encoder decoder with GroupNorm (16 groups), convolutions with kernel size of 3 and hidden dimension of 64, LeakyReLU activation and downsampling rate of 4x.
 The encoder processes all 10 context time steps at once (stacked along the channel dimension).
 The decoder processes 1 target time step at a time.
 The gated spatio-temporal attention processor \cite{tan.etal_2023} translates between both in the latent space, we use two layers and 64 hidden channels.
 We train for 100 epochs with a batch size of 64, a learning rate of $6e^{-4}$ and with AdamW optimizer.
 We train three models from the random seeds 42, 97 and 27.

-\paragraph{Earthformer-meteo (Table 2,4, Figure 4)} Our Earthformer-meteo is a transformer combined with an initial PatchMerge encoder (and a final decoder) to reduce the dimensionality.
+\paragraph{Earthformer (Table 2)} Our Earthformer is a transformer combined with an initial PatchMerge encoder (and a final decoder) to reduce the dimensionality.
 The encoder and decoder use LeakyReLU activation, hidden size of 64 and 256 and downsample 2x.
 In between, the transformer processor has a UNet-type architecture, with cross-attention to merge context frame information with target frame embeddings.
 GeLU activation and LayerNorm, axial self-attention, 0.1 dropout and 4 attention heads are used.
 Weather information is regridded to match the spatial resolution of satellite imagery and used as input during context and target period.
 We train for 100 epochs with a batch size of 32, a maximum learning rate of $1e^{-4}$, linear learning rate warm up, cosine learning rate shedule and with AdamW optimizer.

-\paragraph{1x1 LSTM (Table 4)} Our 1x1 LSTM is implemented as a ConvLSTM-meteo with kernel size of 1.
+\paragraph{1x1 LSTM (Table 4)} Our 1x1 LSTM is implemented as a ConvLSTM with kernel size of 1.
 We train for 100 epochs with a batch size of 32, a learning rate of $4e^{-5}$ and with AdamW optimizer.

 \paragraph{Next-frame UNet (Table 4)} Our next-frame UNet has a depth of 5, latent weather conditioning with FiLM, a hidden size 128, kernel size 3, LeakyReLU activation, GroupNorm (16 groups), PatchMerge downsampling and nearest upsampling.
 We train for 100 epochs with a batch size of 64, a learning rate of $6e^{-4}$ and with AdamW optimizer.